Almost There EP

 What Happened

 The full campaign delivered on time and on scope.
 The visual system held across every format: streaming platforms, social, physical merch, and promo.
-E. Nigma's appearance on @afterhourshow wearing REFiL merch created organic cross-brand visibility between the project and my own brand — an unplanned outcome that validated the cultural overlap between the audience I design for and the audience I sell to.
+E. Nigma's appearance on @afterhourshow wearing REFiL merch created organic cross-brand visibility between the project and my own brand — an outcome that confirmed the audiences overlap.

 The Lesson

 This was the first fully documented campaign with a signed SOW on file.
-It's also the project that proved the Discovery Method scales beyond brand identity into full creative direction.
-The same process: listen, brief, design and refine applies whether you're building a logo system or a 12-deliverable music campaign.
-The medium doesn't change the discipline.
+It proved the Discovery Method scales beyond brand identity into full creative direction.

 AKila K